How To Lower Combined Chlorine Levels? (The Best Fix!)

 Table of Contents

-How Do I Lower My Combined Chlorine Level?
+How To Lower Combined Chlorine Level?

 Chlorine is essential for sanitizing and disinfecting your pool.
 But all Chlorine is not the same!
 The Total Chlorine (TC) is the sum of Free Chlorine (FC) and Combined Chlorine (CC).
 Free Chlorine is the sanitizer & disinfectant.
 Combined Chlorine (CC) is just spent chlorine & not good for your pool.
 So, how to lower Combined Chlorine (CC) levels?